smithblack-0/CognitionEngineering/docs/Simple Universal Prompting System/Overview.md

 entirely on the GPU, without Python-level branching during generation.

-## How do I use SUPS?

-There are four primary user servicable parts to SUPS which the user needs to worry about.
-We go over a simple example here, to show off key ideas.
-Each of these sections also has more detailed documentation in other files.
+# Quick Examples

-### Universal Declarative Prompting Language (UDPL)
+## Universal Declarative Prompting Language (UDPL)

-The Universal Declarative Prompting language (UDPL) is a  specially designed highly human readable prompting format in toml optimized to produce 'sequences' of prompts that can automatically handle the fact that, much of the time, an agentic system is automatically dynamic dependencies to be resolved later, which are designed to be fed in a particular sequence.
-Special hooks exist for flow control.
-This is discussed in much more resource over in the UDPL documentation.
-A specialized way of tagging 'Zones' allows easy slicing and extraction of text regions later.
-A zone is defined as a region between zone tokens, such as [Prompt]..[Answer], and tags are associated.

 A simple minimal UDPL declaration might be the following, which is a valid file.
+This is being configured to perform philosophical self-play.

 ```toml
 # All UDPL instances have to have a config